 It has interesting uses in the past both as a food and medicinal!
 Meum has been cultivated in Scotland, where the roots were eaten as a root vegetable.

 This rhizomatous perennial herb is often found in substantial, loose colonies in open woodland, in Ulex scrub on heaths, on rough grassy slopes (often in stream valleys), in Molinia grassland, and on shaded roadside banks.

-A biennial of damp places, such as ditches and river banks, and of drier habitats, including rough grassland, waste ground, rubbish tips and roadsides.
+A very tall, biennial, winter-green herb of damp places, such as ditches and river banks, and of drier habitats, including rough grassland, waste ground, rubbish tips and roadsides.

-Hemlock is a very poisonous plant that has a long history of medicinal use, though it is very rarely used in modern herbalism.
+Hemlock has a long history of medicinal use, though as it is very poisenous it is very rarely used in modern herbalism.